-Reporting to the Executive Director, the Controller supervises a staff of an Accounting Supervisor, a Financial Analyst, Payroll Coordinator and seven Accounting Clerks in the following functions: processing of accounts payable and cash receipts, performance of bank reconciliations and client trust fund accounting, preparation of client invoices, collections, fixed asset depreciation schedules, journal and general ledger entries, coordination of the processing of the semi-monthly payroll through the outside payroll service company, and operation and use of the Elite accounting computer system and related software.
+Reporting to the Executive Director, the CFO/Controller supervises a staff of an Accounting Supervisor, a Financial Analyst, Payroll Coordinator and seven Accounting Clerks in the following functions: processing of accounts payable and cash receipts, performance of bank reconciliations and client trust fund accounting, preparation of client invoices, collections, fixed asset depreciation schedules, journal and general ledger entries, coordination of the processing of the semi-monthly payroll through the outside payroll service company, and operation and use of the Elite accounting computer system and related software.

 Essential Job Functions:

 - Monitors cash flow and supervises cash management including investing liquid assets, maintaining adequate compensating balances, and overseeing performance of lock box services.

 - Prepares the annual operational budget; monitors and prepares monthly variance reports.

 - Prepares monthly, quarterly, and annual financial statements and management reports; prepares written analysis of variances to budget.